SunaHafizogullari/SunaHafizogullari_Capstone/README.md

 The main objectives of this research are to:

 - Determine the key factors that influence a student's ability to persist and return to college in the subsequent fall after initial enrollment following high school graduation.
-- Identify the student population that is at risk of not continuing their studies."
+- Identify the student population that is at risk of not continuing their studies.

 #### Data Sources
 10,000 Degrees provided the data obtained through the NSC.
 High school ratings were obtained from greatschools.org website.